astroprofsmith/intromodern.github.io/_sources/c14applGR.md

-Because any events outside this pinched cone are forever out of reach, this boundary was first called an "event horizon" by David Finkelstein in 1958 (the term "black hole" would not come into use until the mid-1960s), although Arthur Eddington realized in 1926 that the spacetime around such a dense object would "close up" around the star, cutting it off from the outside universe.
+Because any events outside this pinched cone are forever out of reach, this boundary was first called an "event horizon" by David Finkelstein in 1958 (the term "black hole" would not come into use until the mid-1960s -- the term "frozen star" was also batted around, because from the outside, anything inside would seem frozen in time at the event horizon), although Arthur Eddington realized in 1926 that the spacetime around such a dense object would "close up" around the star, cutting it off from the outside universe.